 The Internet Archive attempts to reconstruct web pages via snapshots (Mementos) that are taken of pages at various points in time.
 Many pages change more frequently than the Internet Archive can capture them, meaning that some revisions of a given web page are lost forever.
 Mediawiki, however, has all past revisions of a given page, and also its associated external resources.
-This inspired the development of the Memento Mediawiki Extension as an improvement over the Internet Archive's "drive by" method of digital preservation where Mediawiki sites are involved.

 I was invited to presented Test Driven Development to the ODU chapter of the ACM.
 Here I provide an introduction to the methodology, why one should use it, and the results of personal experience using the methodology, as well as why some do not think it is worthwhile.